influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/_index.md

 ## Should you migrate?

-There are important things to consider with migrating to InfluxDB Cloud backed by InfluxDB IOx.
+There are important things to consider with migrating to InfluxDB Cloud Serverless.
 The following questions will help guide your decision to migrate.

 #### Are you currently limited by series cardinality?